KyloIO/kylo-docs/installation/EMR5.15PersistentClusterWithEdgeNode.rst

 Create a Test Feed
 ==================

 1. Go to the Categories page in Kylo and create a new Category

 2. Go to Feed Manager -> Feeds and click the plus icon to create a new feed

 3. Click the S3 Data Ingest template

 4. Give the feed a name and select a category.
 Then click "Continue to Step 2"

 |create_feed_name_image|

 5. Specify the S3 bucket you will drop a file in, as well as the AWS region.
 Click "Continue to Step 3"

 |create_feed_s3_values_image|

 6. Choose a sample file and upload it.
 Then modify the data types as needed.
 Click "Continue to Step 4"

 7. Choose a few fields to be indexed so we can test that Elasticsearch indexing works.
 Then continue to step 7

 8. Change the schedule to be timer based and run every 15 seconds.
-Then click the "Create" button
+Then click the "Create" button.
 The feed will be looking at a folder in your S3 bucket based on the feed name.
 Since I called the feed "Ingest Test" it will be looking at the <S3 Bucket>/ingest_test folder

- 9. Drop a test file in the S3 bucket folder
+9. Drop a test file in the S3 bucket and folder you created for the feed.

 Monitor NiFi and Kylo to verify the feed ran successfully.